Cristy94/eleven-vr-scoreboard/README.md

 ![image](https://user-images.githubusercontent.com/1384885/117724984-cd4d7f00-b1e4-11eb-9d2f-63a90de5a0bc.png)
 3. Resize and crop the browser area (you can crop by dragging resize handles while holding ALT).

+## How it works

+* The ElevenVR API is used to get the latest 10 matches of the given userID.
+* The rounds/scores of the last match are currently shown.
+* The scoreboard is refreshed every 3 seconds.
+* If two players played multiple consecutive games as their latest games, the matches score between the two players is also displayed.

 ## Planned features